Curriculum and Course Planning Committee (CCPC)

 Key dates for final submission of course proposals are:

-The CCPC schedule of meetings for 2013, the dates for the submission of papers (including new course proposals and expressions of interest) and the relevant SEG and Academic Board meetings are listed below.
-In 2013, new postgraduate courses will be approved for introduction in 2014 and new undergraduate courses will be approved for introduction in 2015.
+The CCPC schedule of meetings for 2014, the dates for the submission of papers (including new course proposals, expressions of interest and third party agreements) and the relevant SEG and Academic Board meetings are listed below.
+In 2014, new postgraduate and new undergraduate courses will be approved for introduction in 2016.

-- Last date for submission of all new course proposals for Postgraduate Coursework for 2014: 21 March 2013
+- Last date for submission of all new course proposals for undergraduate courses starting 2016: 18 September 2014

-- Last date for submission of all new course proposals for Undergraduate Coursework for 2015: 25 July 2013
+- Last date for submission of all new course proposals for postgraduate courses starting 2015: 16 Jan 2014

 Deadline for proposal documentation